 Speaking, Readings, and Author Visits

 Novelist, poet, and preacher, Cameron Miller, is available to schedule a visit to your church or group for a lecture, worship, or conversation.
-Consider one of the following topics, or a topic more closely connected to your context.
+This is a review from an evening presentation at Canisius College.

 A mesmerizing evening of fiction and theological reflection, carefully pitched at the intersections of spirituality and secularity…Cameron Miller’s lecture was a most challenging and enjoyable event!